reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

    -   Camera: The robot uses an

-   -   3.7V 18650 Lithium Batteries: Used to provide power to the Hex Motor and Smart Robot Servo on the lower module, this batteries
+   -   **3.7V 18650 Lithium Batteries**: Used to provide power to the Hex Motor and Smart Robot Servo on the lower module, this batteries have a nominal voltage of 3.7V and a maximum voltage of 4.2V and a capacity of 3500 mAh each.

-   -   Power Bank: We use a ONN ONA18WIO63 Power Bank to supply Raspberry Pi and the Arduino Mega with energy.
+   -   : We use a ONN ONA18WIO63 Power Bank to supply Raspberry Pi and the Arduino Mega with energy.
 It has 1 USB ports, along with a Micro-USB port for charging, with an output voltage of 5V and 2.4A.

 # Software Design